FAQ

 What happens if I manually open a form that was closed by schedule?

-If you disable Form Limiter to reopen the form, then re-enable it while still within the close period, the form will close again within 15 minutes when the trigger runs.
+If you disable Form Limiter to reopen the form, then re-enable it while still within the close period, the form will close again at the scheduled time.
 To keep it open, change the close date to a future time.

 Can the open date be after the close date?